AleksanderSzczuchniak/reduxToDoApp/README.md

 This is my last homework in InfoShareAcademy,
 Simple ToDo App with login and connected to database to save some task to do.
-You can login by using example@example.com password: example or if you are Mateusz Choma youre password is example and youre email.
+You can login by using example@example.com password: example or if you are Mateusz Choma you can login by google acc.

         visit this site to checkout this awesome app: